-Synonymous with the Muggle cliche about spilt milk, meaning that the damage has been done, can’t be undone, and fussing about it won’t help.
+Synonymous with the Muggle cliché “crying over spilt milk“, meaning that the damage has been done, can’t be undone, and fussing about it won’t help.

 “do a Crouch” – Ron (GF29)

-Ron is suggesting with this phrase that Percy might betray his own family in the name of following rules, in the same way that Barty Crouch senior disowned his son with barely a fair trial.
+Ron is suggesting with this phrase that Percy Weasley might betray his own family in the name of following rules, in the same way that Barty Crouch Sr disowned his own son with barely a fair trial.

 “do a Weasley” (OP30)